Freedom of Information (FOI)

 What information can I be given?

-Access must be given to a document that is requested under the FOI Act unless the document is exempt.
+Access must be given to a document that is requested under the FOI Act unless the document, or part thereof is exempt.

-The FOI Act applies to documents created from 1st January 2006 (five years before the FOI Act commenced on Norfolk Island).
-It also applies to documents created before that date if they contain your personal, business, commercial or financial information, and documents that are reasonably necessary to enable a proper understanding of another document that you lawfully have access to.
+The FOI Act applies to documents created from 1 January 2006 (five years before the FOI Act commenced on Norfolk Island).
+It also applies to documents created before that date if they contain your personal, business, commercial or financial information, and documents that are reasonably necessary to enable a proper understanding of another document that you lawfully have access to, subject to its availabilty.

 Exempt documents that can be refused to be released under the FOI Act include:

-Other documents exempt from the FOI Act include documents available on a public register for a fee (such as land title register) and other documents available for purchase from a department.
+Other documents exempt from the FOI Act include documents available on a public register for a fee (such as rating 603 certificates) and other documents available for purchase from a Council.

 There are also eight categories of ‘conditionally exempt’ documents.
 Those documents must be released unless their disclosure would be contrary to the public interest.
 Conditionally exempt documents relate to:

-- The financial and property interests of Norfolk Island and the Commonwealth
+- the financial and property interests of the Norfolk Island Regional Council

-- Certain operations of the Norfolk Island Regional Council (such as audits, examinations and personnel management)
+- certain operations of the Council (such as audits, examinations and personnel management)

-- The economy of Norfolk Island and the economy of Australia.
+- documents affecting the economy of Norfolk Island

 In cases where it is decided that only part of a document contains information that is exempt under the FOI Act, you may be given an edited version with the exempt content deleted.
 It may also be decided to delete other information that is not relevant to the scope of your request.
 In these cases the decision maker should indicate where content has been edited and why.